Take Back the Night (song)

-Release
+Production and release

+"Take Back the Night" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and produced by Timbaland, Timberlake, and Harmon.
+Timberlake arranged and produced his vocals, which were recorded at Jungle City Studios in New York City, New York.
+Harmon provided keyboards for it, while Elliott Ives played the guitar.
+Benjamin Wright and The Benjamin Wright Orchestra played the horns, while Terry Santiel played the percussion.
+Chris Godbey, with assistance from Alejandro Baima, engineered it, Dave Kutch mastered it, and Jimmy Douglass mixed it with Godbey and Timberlake at Jungle City Studios.

-While releasing and promoting The 20/20 Experience, Timberlake revealed that he only released half of the album and that the second half of The 20/20 Experience was going to be released later in 2013.
-However, it was revealed the same day that the second part would be released in November.
+While releasing and promoting The 20/20 Experience, Timberlake revealed that he only released half of the album, and announced and that the second half would be released in November.
+In May 2013, he announced that it would be released in September.
 On July 10, 2013, Timberlake posted a 45-second video on his official YouTube channel.
 In the video, Timberlake is seen hopping out of a convertible holding several white signs in his right hand.
 The signs list the various release dates of Timberlake's 2013 releases – "Suit & Tie January 14th", "Mirrors February 11th" and "The 20/20 Experience March 19th".

 The next card reads "Take Back the Night", while the final card displays a blurred-out sign that was presumed to be its release date.
-Timberlake then walks into a club and a 10-second snippet of the song is played.
+Timberlake then walks into a club, and a 10-second snippet of the song is played.
 The video closes with a message that reads: "The 20/20 Experience Continues..."
 Jason Lipshutz of Billboard was confused by the announcement, stating that if "Take Back the Night" is a new single, "it will blow by 'Tunnel Vision' which was bestowed with a controversial music video last week but has not yet been promoted to radio as the third official single from The 20/20 Experience."
 Two days later, on July 12, the full audio for "Take Back the Night" was posted to Timberlake's YouTube channel at noon Eastern time.
 The song was offered as a free download with a pre-order of The 20/20 Experience: 2 of 2 on the iTunes Store on the same date.